Table of contents

 3. More Agile

 Flexi-processes play a critical role in staying competitive in the market.
-Business process improvement methodology is focused on the implementation of flexible processes which are easy to deploy and can be adapted as your business requirements evolve.
+Business process improvement methodology is focused on the implementation of flexible processes that are easy to deploy and can be adapted as your business requirements evolve.

 4. Cost Reduction